Jaffe2718/Command-Debug-DevKit/DEV.md

 ### Abstract

-The mod newer than `2.0.0` will create two socket servers, one for code completion and one for code execution, whatever the mod is for `Fabric` or `Quilt`.
+The mod `3.x` will create 3 socket servers, the first is code completion service socket, the second is for code execution, the third is datapack management service.
 The socket server instances will be created when the game is loading, and the port of the socket server is random, when you enter the world, the mod will print the port of the socket server in the game log, you can use this port to connect to the socket server.